jcalpickard/jcalpickard.github.io/_compost/user-innovation.md

 stage: bruck
 ---

-Potentially a form of [[lay-expertise]]?
+Potentially contingent on a form of [[situated-knowledge]]?
 Link to ideas of "proximal design"?

 Users innovate to satisfy their own unique, idiosyncratic needs; those neglected by existing market offerings.
 They have unique information about their needs and are motivated to find solutions to those needs.